dimitri-yatsenko/datajoint-book/book/00-preface.md

 SQL, developed in the 70s and 80s, is still widely used, but it can be complex.
 That’s where DataJoint comes in—a modern take on the relational model, tailored for the scientific community.
 Like SQL, DataJoint provides tools for defining, manipulating, and querying data.
 The beauty of DataJoint is its simplicity, making it easier to learn database programming without getting too deep into SQL’s complexities.

 This guide explains the principles and uses of relational databases, using DataJoint in Python as the primary language for database interactions.
 It includes theoretical concepts, practical examples, exercises, and resources.
 However, all examples will be also explained using SQL, introducing its essential syntax and concepts.
 Therefore, this book can be used to learn SQL, although in a somewhat opinionated flavor.

+## Additional Resources
+This book provides a comprehensive tutorial for programming scientific databases using DataJoint from Python.
+The book  provides equivalent SQL
+If you are using this book to learn SQL programming, then we recommend supplementing your reading with additional learning resources for a more thorough treatment of SQL.

 ## Focus on Neuroscience
 The tools and concepts in this book are general to all data-rich and computation-intensive disciplines.
 Yet the history of DataJoint and its most common applications stem from the field of systems neuroscience.
 This may explain a neuroscience focus of some of the examples in the book.

 # Contributions
 We welcome your contributions to this book as reviewers and contributors.
 Your contributions will be gratefully acknowledged.

 # DataJoint History

 ```{image} ./images/cave-art.jpg
 ---